orcundeniz/ODScrollView/README.md

     // MARK:- State Notifiers: are responsible for notifiying ViewController about what is going on while adjusting.
 You don't have to do anything if you don't need them.

+    // #Optional
     // Notifies when the keyboard showed.
     func keyboardDidShow(by scrollView: ODScrollView) {}

+    // #Optional
     // Notifies before the UIScrollView adjustment.
     func scrollAdjustmentWillBegin(by scrollView: ODScrollView) {}

+    // #Optional
     // Notifies after the UIScrollView adjustment.
     func scrollAdjustmentDidEnd(by scrollView: ODScrollView) {}

+    // #Optional
     // Notifies when the keyboard hid.
     func keyboardDidHide(by scrollView: ODScrollView) {}

     // MARK:- Adjustment Settings

+    // #Optional
-    // Adjusts the distance between keyboard and firstResponder view. func adjustmentMargin(for textInput: UITextInput, inside scrollView: ODScrollView) -> CGFloat {
+    // Specifies the margin between UITextInput and ODScrollView's top or bottom constraint depending on AdjustmentDirection func adjustmentMargin(for textInput: UITextInput, inside scrollView: ODScrollView) -> CGFloat {
         if let textField = textInput as?
 UITextField, textField == self.UITextField_inside_contentView {
             return 20